-DNA exonerations proved that an attorney esteemed by his peers cannot be counted on to protect the public from being further fleeced to warehouse innocents while continually endangered by actual criminals that were not apprehended.
-After eight years of non-attorney innocence advocacy, I can confidently name dozens of attorneys that are esteemed by their peers who are content to let convictions stand without examination although achieved by discredited dog handlers, outdated fire forensics, medical examiners, etc.
+DNA exonerations proved that attorneys esteemed by their peers cannot be counted on to protect the public from being further fleeced to warehouse innocents while continually endangered by actual criminals that were not apprehended.
+After eight years of independent innocence advocacy, I can confidently name dozens of attorneys that are esteemed by their peers who are content to let convictions stand without examination although achieved by discredited dog handlers, outdated fire forensics, disgraced medical examiners, etc.

-The Bar is a social club that protects its own almost exclusively, justice and public safety be damned … which I’ve repeatedly pointed out to the IRS Oversight Board are activities that are worthy of prosecution, not tax exemption.
-There are thousands upon thousands of darkly clouded convictions nationwide for which officers, defense attorneys, prosecutors and judges (and everyone responsible for their oversight at the local, state and federal level) are eagerly awaiting death notices that will allow evidence destruction.
+Bar associations have devolved into social club that protect their own almost exclusively, justice and public safety be damned … which I’ve repeatedly pointed out to the IRS Oversight Board are activities that are worthy of prosecution, not tax exemption.
+There are thousands upon thousands of darkly clouded convictions nationwide for which officers, defense attorneys, prosecutors and judges (and everyone responsible for their oversight at the local, state and federal level) are eagerly awaiting death notices of likely innocent inmates, which will allow for evidence destruction.